xinyee20/tp/docs/UserGuide.md

 **Example:**

-In tutorial lesson `1-2` of tutorial group `G04`, you noticed that your student named `Aaron Tan` with student number `A0123456U` often participated in class discussions.
+In tutorial lesson `1-2` of tutorial group `G04`, you noticed that your student named `Aaron Tan` with student number `A0123456U` participated actively in class discussions for the lesson.
+You decided to give him `3` marks for his participation score for this tutorial lesson.
-You decided to give him `3` marks for his participation score for this tutorial lesson. `Aaron Tan` is the first person on the student list so his `index` number is 1.
+`Aaron Tan` is the first person on the student list so his `index` number is 1.

 <ins>Method 1</ins> <br>
 Set participation score of a student in a tutorial lesson by `name` and `student number`: